MAKING THE CONNECTION

 We focus on four distinct areas of the most cutting-edge diabetes management strategies:

 - Patient-provider relationships with a focus on communication methods to improve adherence and persistence

 - Oral agents for the treatment of type 2 diabetes and their effect on cardiovascular health

-- Injectable therapies, including insulin, for use in patients with type 2 diabetes
+- Injectable therapies, including insulin, for use in patients with type 2 diabetes and their cardiovascular impact

 PRESENTED BY THE NATION’S LEADING DOCTORS & RESEARCHERS

 Dr. Steven V. Edelman is a Clinical Professor of Medicine at UCSD School of Medicine, the Director of the Diabetes Care Clinic at the VA Medical Center in San Diego and a type 1 since the age of 15.
 He’s dedicated his medical career to bringing diabetes education and cutting-edge management strategies directly to the people who need it most, people who have diabetes and the medical professionals who treat them.

 “Thank you for continuing to provide this excellent educational event for health professionals who treat people with diabetes.
 This conference should be made mandatory for all primary care providers!”